roboscienceorg/book/source/Terms/ReferenceFrames.rst

 Forward Position Kinematics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The forward position kinematics (FPK) solves the following problem:
+The :index:`forward position kinematics` (FPK) solves the following problem:
 “Given the joint positions, what is the corresponding end effector’s pose?”
 If we let :math:`x = (x_1, x_2, x_3)` be the position as a function of time and :math:`p = (p_1, p_2, \dots , p_n)` the equations